comet-dot-photos/comet-dot-photos/client/README.md

 # Comet.Photos client

 As described elsewhere, Comet.Photos has a client-server architecture.
-The client folder contains code (mostly Javascript) that runs in the browser.
+The client folder contains code (mostly Javascript) that implements the client.

 ## Subdirectory src